Billionaire Profile

 2017

-Donated $165 million to establish the Jack and Laura Dangermond Preserve.
+Made the largest donation ever to The Nature Conservancy, creating the Jack and Laura Dangermond Preserve.

 Philanthropy & Social Impact